 This is followed up by in-depth career workshops that teach life skills, career goals, job specific skills, job responsibilities, etc. It also includes tutoring, mentoring, dropout prevention and stay in school activities.

 Next is a training period where they will receive hands-on work experience in a category of their interest.
 These categories may include, but are not limited to: administrative, maintenance, customer service, nursing home, child care, manufacturing, etc.

-- The Youth Employment Program employed worked with over 248 in school and out-of-school youth between the ages of 14 and 21.
+- The Youth Employment Program employs and works with over 250 in school and out-of-school youth between the ages of 14 and 24 each year.
 The participating youth were economically or otherwise disadvantaged.
 While working through the Youth Employment program, in-school youth also take part in educational sessions through a partnership with the Kenosha Unified School District where they gain ½ credit towards their high school graduation.